pragtical/plugin-manager/README.md

+**Warning:** This repository could be regularly rebased

-# Lite XL Plugin Manager (lpm)
+# Pragtical Plugin Manager (ppm)

 ![image](https://user-images.githubusercontent.com/1034518/216748882-3ae8c8d4-a767-4d97-acc4-c1cde7e3e331.png)

-A standalone binary that provides an easy way of installing, and uninstalling plugins from lite-xl, as well as different version of lite-xl.
+A standalone binary that provides an easy way of installing, and uninstalling plugins from pragtical, as well as different version of pragtical.

 Can be used by a package manager plugin that works from inside the editor and calls this binary.

-Also contains a `plugin_manager.lua` plugin to integrate the binary with lite-xl in the form of an easy-to-use GUI.
+Also contains a `plugin_manager.lua` plugin to integrate the binary with pragtical in the form of an easy-to-use GUI.

-By default in releases, `lpm` will automatically consume the `manifest.json` in the `latest` branch of this repository, which corresponds to the most recent versioned release.
+By default in releases, `ppm` will automatically consume the `manifest.json` in the `latest` branch of this repository, which corresponds to the most recent versioned release.

-As of Lite XL version 3, `lpm`, along with the `plugin_manager` and `welcome` plugins will be bundled with all official releases.
+Currently, `ppm`, along with the `plugin_manager` plugin is bundled with all official Pragtical releases.

 Conforms to [SCPS3](https://github.com/adamharrison/straightforward-c-project-standard#SCPS3).

 ## Status

-`lpm` 1.0 has been just released, and so may still contain bugs, but is generally feature-complete.
+`ppm` 1.0 has been just released, and so may still contain bugs, but is generally feature-complete.

 ## Specification

-For details about the `manifest.json` files that `lpm` consumes, [see here](SPEC.md).
+For details about the `manifest.json` files that `ppm` consumes, [see here](SPEC.md).

 ## Installing